 Survival statistics for acute lymphoblastic leukaemia (ALL)

-No UK-wide statistics are available for ALL survival.
+There are no UK-wide statistics available for ALL survival.

 The following survival statistics are for people diagnosed with ALL in England between 2008 and 2010.
 They come from the National Cancer Intelligence Network (NCIN).